 Although eggs are high in cholesterol and saturated fats, they can still be part of your daily diet.
 However, you need to choose a healthy way of preparing them and note your egg intake to ensure extra calories and fats are not added.
 Choose the boiled method.

 Consuming boiled eggs would not pack on extra fats.
 A hard-boiled egg contains 78 calories, 5.3g of fats, 186mg of cholesterol, and 6 grams of protein.
 Boiled eggs can be served hard or soft with bread or whole grain.

 You can also choose to eat your eggs scrambled.
-This version often requires the use of milk, but with diabetes, you can add water to maintain the same amounts of cholesterol, fat, and calories contained in the hard-boiled eggs.
+This version often requires the use of milk, but with diabetes, you can add water to maintain the same amounts of cholesterol, fat, and calories contained in the hard-boiled ones.
 A scrambled egg contains 3.6 grams of protein, 17 calories, and little to no fat.

-Having eggs as a breakfast meal can also stabilize blood glucose throughout the day and control hunger.
-Because protein slows digestion, it is advisable for people with diabetes to include a lean protein such as eggs to the meal plan.
+Having an egg during your breakfast meal can also stabilize blood glucose levels throughout the day and control hunger.
+Because protein slows digestion, it is advisable for people with diabetes to include a lean protein, like an egg to the meal plan.

 Whether poached, hard-boiled, fried, or scrambled, you can enjoy your egg however way you like it.
 Take advantage of the carbs and proteins offered by indulging in eggs at least 3 times each week not forgetting that the health of your hen directly affects the health of your egg.
 The eggs of pastured, organic, and free-roaming chicken are the best and can increase the health of your heart.

 If the level of cholesterol is a concern, you can choose to eat the whites instead.
 A whole breakfast is very important for people with diabetes, and eggs can be considered the better option.